garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

      - | Business application development team takes charge of the implementation of Repository interface.
    * - | (5)
      - | Business application development team
-     - | Business application development team develoops Service interface and Service class using the Entity class and Repository provided by
+     - | Business application development team develops Service interface and Service class using the Entity class and Repository provided by
        | the common development team and the Repository implementation class created by the team itself.

  .. warning::